aws-observability/terraform-aws-observability-accelerator/examples/eks-cross-account-with-central-amp/README.md

-# AWS EKS Cross Cluster Observability with cross account AMP/AMG
+# AWS EKS Cross Account Observability

-This example shows how to use the [AWS Observability Accelerator](https://github.com/aws-observability/terraform-aws-observability-accelerator), with more than one EKS cluster in multiple accounts and verify the collected metrics from all the clusters in the dashboards of a common `Amazon Managed Grafana` workspace in a central monitoring account.
+This example shows how to use the [AWS Observability Accelerator](https://github.com/aws-observability/terraform-aws-observability-accelerator), with two or more EKS cluster in multiple AWS accounts and verify the collected metrics from all the clusters in the dashboards of a common `Amazon Managed Grafana` workspace in a central monitoring account.

 ## Prerequisites

 #### 1. Cross Account IAM access

-Create IAM roles with `AdministratorAccess` in all 3 AWS accounts i.e. EKS Cluster 1, EKS Cluster 2 and the central Monitoring Account that hosts AMP/AMG, and allow the local IAM user/role to assume the above created roles in their trust-relationship policy as below.
+In order to create/modify resources across multiple AWS accounts, this terraform example implements the cross-account IAM role assumption.
+You will need separate IAM roles in all 3 AWS accounts, and each of these IAM roles should have the below specified trust-relationship so that your local AWS user/role will be able to assume them during the terraform execution.

 ```
 {